Manigandan21/Todo-CRUD-springboot-mysql/README.md

 ```
 ### 3. Right click on project in eclipse and then Maven -> Update Projects

-### 4. Import src/main/java/resources/todo.sql into MySQL database
+### 4. Import `src/main/java/resources/todo.sql` into MySQL database and execute it

-### 5. Update database credential and other configuration into application.properties available in src/main/java/resources
+### 5. Update database credential and other configuration into application.properties available in `src/main/java/resources`

 ```